 SMALL VESSEL OPERATIONS I

 Students are introduced to the duties and responsibilities of small vessel operations.
 They demonstrate vessel-handling skills under a variety of conditions while emphasizing standards of safe seamanship.
 Includes five days of vessel time.
-Prerequisite: Instructor approval.

 SMALL VESSEL OPERATIONS II